tektutor/conan-march-2026/Day1/README.md

 ## Info - Hunter
 <pre>
-- it is CMake's native dependency management tool
+- it is a CMake's native dependency management tool
 - is unique because it is written entirely in CMake code, hence we don't need to install any other tool to get hunter
 - How it works?
   - You add a few lines to your CMakeLists.txt to gate the project